 Sandstone cliffs and rock outcropping with small overhangs and crevices are present.
 However, no caves (or cave substitutes [culverts]), important for the breeding requirements of microbats are present.

-The rocky portion of the shoreline provides foraging habitat for the Sooty Oystercatcher (recorded during the field survey) and Pied Oystercatcher.
+The rocky portion of the shoreline provides foraging and potential breeding habitat for the Sooty Oystercatcher (recorded during the field survey).